-After the presentations, there is opportunity for informal discussion.
+After the presentations, there is opportunity for informal discussion (BYO).

 Time: Wednesday, 4:00-5:00 pm (local time)

-Coordination: Please contact René Böheim, if you would like to present your work.
+Coordination: René Böheim (please contact him, if you would like to present your work)

-The schedule can be imported as a Google calendar or as an ics file.
+The schedule can be imported as a Google Calender or as an ics file.